brenoalvesdeandrade/sensedia/documentation/Ghekin.md

 AND Tenha um app Key
 AND um Token
 WHEN Envio a chamada que atualiza o nome do board
-THEN O board deve ser deletado
+THEN O board deve ser atualizado
 AND retornar o statusCode 200

 Cenário Deletar o board cadastrado
 GIVEN Tenha um board cadastrado
 AND Tenha um app Key
 AND um Token
-WHEN Envio a chamada com ID do board
+WHEN Envio a chamada de deleção com o ID do board
 THEN O board deve ser deletado
 AND retornar o statusCode 200